WARNING – THIS IS A MENSTRUATION BASED POST

 I eventually decided to stop using hormones to regulate my period.
 It wasn’t a solution, and didn’t make sense at all.

 Your period is one of the most natural things in the world, so why stop it from happening when the reality is (to me) the sooner I’ve got shot of all of my eggs the sooner I can get to menopause and not have these awful periods anymore?
 It wasn’t dealing with the pain and quite frankly my attitude on hormones was horrific.
 I was constantly on the verge of some emotional breakdown, or committing a murder, it depended what day of the week it was.

 Since I stopped using hormones my periods are still awful, but ironically they’ve shortened in length to one day of uterine wall evacuation, and a couple of additional days of non-painful spotting.
 I’ll let you figure out what mass uterine wall evacuation means – I liken it to haemorrhaging to my friends – because I’m gross, and I apologise for any horrific visual imagery that might conjure.

 So how does it effect my sport.
 For one, I can’t train when it’s that day, at all.
-PT is always cancelled, Roller Derby training I have to miss and anything else I had planned is abandoned (including on most occasions, work).
+PT is always cancelled, Roller Derby training I have to miss along with anything else I had planned being abandoned (including on most occasions, work).